Configuring INVENTORY

 Scattered Site Units

-A Site is considered to be "Scattered" if it has Units that are located in multiple Buildings across project facilities, if it is associated with tenant-based vouchers, or if it has dedicated Units across Buildings that are not owned by a project.
+A Site is considered to be “Scattered” if it has Units located in multiple Buildings across project facilities, is associated with tenant-based vouchers, or has dedicated Units across Buildings that are not owned by a project.

 The two Site Type options that apply to Scattered Sites are "Scattered Site: Multiple Buildings" and "Standalone Unit":